Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_aws_msk/getting_started_with_snowpipe_streaming_aws_msk.md

 ![](assets/mskc-connector-config.png)

 Leave all other settings as default, further scroll down to `Access permissions`.
 In the `Choose service role` drop-down menu, select the role created by the Cloudformation template in the beginning of this quickstarts.
-The role name looks like this `<CFT stack name>-MSKConnectRole-<random characters>`.
+The role name should look something like this
+`<CFT stack name>-MSKConnectRole-<random characters>`.
 Click `Next`.

 ![](assets/mskc-connector-permission.png)

 In the `Security` page, leave everything as default, click `Next`.